 How to check the policy to apply correctly

-We can make sure that the policy is applied correctly.
+We can make sure that the policy is applying correctly.
 On the client computer, run cmd as run as administrator and enter the command gpresult / r / SCOPE COMPUTER.
-On computers that are part of the SECURED_COMPUTER group (ie WKS002 and WKS003), you see that the result is applied correctly.
+On computers that are part of the SECURED_COMPUTER group (ie WKS002 and WKS003), you see that the result is applying correctly.

 But on a computer that is out of the group, the result shows that no policy has been applied.